ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Early Action Yes November 15 December 15

 State University of New York at New Paltz may or may not offer early admission, however the school has not provided any application information.
-Check with SUNY New Paltz directly for more information about early applications.
+Check with State University of New York at New Paltz directly for more information about early applications.

-➡️ Discover a list of some top colleges that accept significantly more applicants during early decision or early action than during regular admission.
+➡️ See a list of some top colleges that admit significantly more applicants during early decision or early action than during regular admission.

 More on State University of New York at New Paltz Admissions

-How To Get Into State University of New York at New Paltz
+Is State University of New York at New Paltz Challenging To Get Into?

-SUNY New Paltz is a very difficult school to get into.
+It is very difficult to get into SUNY New Paltz.
 SUNY New Paltz evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like SUNY New Paltz, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.